watson-developer-cloud/swift-sdk/README.md

 $ brew install carthage
 ```

-To use the Watson Developer Cloud iOS SDK in your application, specify it in your `Cartfile`:
+To use the Watson Developer Cloud Swift SDK in your application, specify it in your `Cartfile`:

 ```
-github "watson-developer-cloud/ios-sdk"
+github "watson-developer-cloud/swift-sdk"
 ```

 In a production app, you may also want to specify a [version requirement](https://github.com/Carthage/Carthage/blob/master/Documentation/Artifacts.md#version-requirement).